 Forrester estimates that, by 2021, there will be over 4 million robots doing office, administrative, sales, and related tasks.
 Management of robots will be a mounting issue and advanced analytics will aggravate these concerns as vendors push RPA to greater value.

-RPA is very useful when it is able to imitate the activity of a human being and undertake the jobs that a human would find monotonous and perform these tasks more quickly, accurately and consistently.
+RPA is very useful when it’s able to imitate the activity of a human being and undertake the jobs that a human would find monotonous, while also performing more quickly, accurately, and consistently.
 This means that human agents can be freed to do other, more complex tasks, such as those that require emotional intelligence, reasoning and judgment – the ones that require a higher level of care and interaction with the customer.

 BPM’s definition, on the other hand, suggests that it is ‘a systematic approach to making an organization's workflow more effective, more efficient and more capable of adapting to an ever-changing environment.
 A business process is an activity or set of activities that will achieve an exact organizational goal.